brianom95/brianom95.github.io/_pages/sevensummits.md

 ### Kosciuszko, Australia (2,228m)
 25 November 2022
-Charlotte Pass Route
+Charlotte Pass Route (1 Day)

 A fun day hike with Eoin & Emily, through Australia's biggest ski resort.
-We
+We took a scenic route past frozen rivers and huts, before climbing the snowy dome, and sliding back down again.
+The road trip and stay nearby are as important as the climb, full of koalas, kangaroos, gum trees and tinny's.

 Read my full article [here](https://www.brianbeyond.com/kosciuszko).